psons/tlog/docs/Tlog User Documentation.md

 Some attributes may have a special conventional significance in TaskLog.
 An item attribute is an attribute under an Item, and a section attribute is an attribute under a Section header. (actually in an unnamed Item that is the first item in the section)
-A documet attribute is an attribute in a document preamble. (actually in an unnamed Item in an unnamed Section that is the first section in the document.)
+A document attribute is an attribute in a document preamble. (actually in an unnamed Item in an unnamed Section that is the first section in the document.)

 ### The Flow.
 #### Day 1